Metastasis and Progression of Mesothelioma

 Some metastatic sites include the liver, heart, lungs, adrenal glands, kidneys, thyroid, bones, brain, and skin.[7]

 The liver is a common site of metastasis for mesothelioma.[5]
-It occurs in more than half of patients who have metastatic mesothelioma.
+It occurs in more than half of patients with metastatic mesothelioma.
 Some signs of secondary liver cancer include nausea, jaundice, decreased appetite, weight loss, fever, sweating, confusion, and pain in the upper right abdomen.

 Treatments for liver involvement by mesothelioma most often include chemotherapy.
 Surgery is not often a treatment of choice once the disease has spread.